 Statistical analyses will examine between-group differences on the Total Composite Score, with corrected post-hoc comparisons for each cognitive domain (Executive Function, Attention, Episodic Memory, Language, Processing Speed, and Working Memory), these are all contained in the NIH Toolbox for Assessment of Neurological/ Behavioral Function.
 As for Aim 1, multivariable linear regression models will be used to test whether the surgery groups (RYGB, SG) have different cognitive function from the weight -similar, non-surgical control group described in Aim 2.
 The dependent variable will be cognitive function and the primary independent variable will be group (RYGB, SG, control).
-The initial approach will be to examine the total surgery groups and controls.
+The initial approach will be to examine the total surgery group compared to controls, and then examine the difference between the individual surgery groups and controls.
 Covariates evaluated include, but not restricted to: age, BMI, race, sex and study site.